fhuider/SOP_BIONIC/README.md

 It is vital that each genotype dataset is based on NCBI build 37 (human genome 19).
 This is to make sure that SNP names and locations are all based on the same version of the genome.
 The LiftOver tool can be used to convert your genotype dataset(s) to the correct build, using either Plink (.map or .bed) or Merlin formatted genotypes as input.

 Please note that Step 4.1, 4.2, 4.3 and 4.10 require manual input from the user.
 Any section of a line enclosed in square brackets requires manual user input that is specified by the italicized text therein.
 For example, [_phenotypefile.extension_] should be replaced with the full name of your phenotype file.
-In contrast, Step 4.4 - 4.9 can be copy-pasted to the terminal without requiring user input, either in one go or separately for each step.
-In the latter case, to avoid copying only part of a command that is split over two lines, make sure to copy-paste the entirety of code underneath a Step rather than line-by-line.
+In contrast, Step 4.4 - 4.9 can be copy-pasted to the terminal without requiring user input.
+Make sure to copy-paste the entirety of code within a box rather than line-by-line, as to avoid copying only part of a command.
 Any line preceded by ‘#’ is not run by Linux and can thus be safely copy-pasted along with the actual code.

 ### Step 4.1 - Preparation of genotype data - requires manual user input
 The format in which genotype data are returned to investigators varies between genome-wide SNP platforms and genotyping centres.
 We assume that genotypes have been called by the genotyping centre and returned in the standard .ped and .map file formats.
 If this is not the case, either look up the conversion procedure for your specific file format or contact Floris Huider at f.huider@vu.nl.